wh-alice/mig_visualstudio/vs/misc/extension-methods-can-be-defined-only-in-modules.md

 ---
-title: "Extension methods can be defined only in modules | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "Extension methods can be defined only in modules" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"